pshuwei/blog/_data_analysis/lolplayer.md

 Pretty bad, right?
 It only predicted correctly about 23% of the time.

-But machine learning is using just one decision tree.
+But machine learning isn't using just one decision tree.
 Instead we make many, many trees and find similar patterns.
 That is where Random Forest comes in.